 “intf output: cannot be supported as match field.
 Flow record fields can’t be supported with the monitor type“

 What does this mean?
 Simply that the statement collect interface output used when creating the record is not supported.
-This is a serious limitation as it is this line which helps capture the output interface for a traffic conversation.
+This is a serious limitation as it is this line that helps capture the output interface for a traffic conversation.
 You need to remove that line from the flow record configuration and then attach the flow record to the interface.
 Result: Only the IN traffic across the interface is captured and not the OUT traffic.

 switch(config-if)# flow monitor NFAmonitor output